ukrsite/book-store-streams-task/README.md

    Returns a map in which the key is the clientId, and the value is a list of the orders of selected client that the store has

 * `List<String> findMostPopularAuthors()`
-   Calculates how much times each books of the author in the fleet has been ordered and then return the list of authors which has the greatest numbers of orders
+   Calculates the number of books that has been ordered for each author

 * `List<Book> findBooksWhichPublishedAfterSelectedDate(LocalDate date)`
    Returns a list of books whose published date is after the date parameter